unm-historiography/2016-fall/new-historiography/outlines/mary-Enlightenment-outline.md

  2. State of nature- Vico- Laws are a "turning point in history" as opposed to "ferl stage of history"- "conciet of nations"

- 3. Childhood of the human race
+ 3. Childhood of the human race- Fontenelle

+ 4. Critisism for Hume- "obscurity, uncertainty, and contradiction involveed in efforts to inquire into the history of remote ages."
+(236)

 **People**

  1. Vico- Disagreement with Decartes with " I Make, therfor I know"

- 2. Gibbon
+ 2. Gibbon- Enlightnment explinations, new perspective on Rome.

  3. Diderot- Encyclopedia- Criticism of use of secondary sources

+ 4. Ferguson- State of nature? included in myth or origin sections?

+ 5. Hume- Human nature can be found through the study of history.

+ 6. Voltaire- Modern-

+ 7. Herder-

 **Texts**

 1. Vico- Universal Law, Dividing history into time periods, the importance of origins.

-Rise and fall
+2. Rise and Fall

+3. History of Civil Society

+4. History of England

+5. History of the Human Spirit-

 **National Differences**